KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-genesis-lattice.md

 **Fruit ≠ substance; fruit = motion law.** What is "eaten" in the mythic image is the orientation that fruits belong to — alignment with the centropic arc (life) or alignment with the entropic arc (fragmentation through inverse knowledge).
 Fruit also signifies the product by which a motion becomes knowable: the yield of deeds, labor, teaching, and spiritual alignment.
 One is therefore known by one's fruits — by the structural consequences of what one enacts.

+This belongs to a broader symbolic family in which physical terms encode structural operations. **Bread** signifies spiritual teaching and received nourishment — "man shall not live by bread alone" names the insufficiency of material sustenance for what requires structural sustenance. **Children** signify the offspring of sustained labor — what one has brought into coherent form through generative work, whether biological, creative, or doctrinal. **Work** signifies the effort of spiritual traversal itself — the acclivous motion through which coherence is earned rather than received.
+The scriptural formulation "if one does not work, neither should they eat" does not concern physical labor and physical sustenance — the structural reading is that those who do not traverse the centropic arc do not receive its nourishment, because spiritual yield follows spiritual work.
+Those whose bodies cannot work are unaffected by this principle; it is orientation, not capacity, that determines whether the arc is traversed.

+Fruit, bread, children, and work therefore function as a coherent symbolic cluster: what is produced through alignment, what is received through alignment, what is brought forth through alignment, and what is enacted as alignment.
+All four become knowable by their structural consequences rather than their apparent form.

 The cherubim and the flaming sword (Gen 3:24) read as boundary guardians — not punitive enforcers but structural calibrators ensuring that re-entry to the L₁ permeable state requires lawful alignment rather than spurious return.

 ---